Architecture is a science of buildings.

 Which is your best lens for architectural photography?

-Is there a lens that I didn’t mention in this article that you love to use for architectural photography?
+Is there a lens I didn’t mention in this article that you love using for architectural photography?

 Would you please leave your thoughts and comments below?